The Responsibility and Care of Pets after Death - Pet Guardian

 The Pet Guardian

 A pet guardian is appointed in the Will to be the person who will take care of the pet after its owner passes away.
-Generally, most people will have an idea of who they would like to fill this role or assume that family may volunteer to do it.
-However, this is not always the reality.
+Generally, most people will have an idea of who they would like to fill this role or assume that family may volunteer to do it however, this isn’t always the reality.
 Having a candid conversation with family or friends about who will become the pet guardian can save both headaches and suffering for both the people close to you and your beloved friend.

 What Does the Pet Guardian Do?

 In short, they will take care of your pet after you pass away.
 This may seem like a small task because you’ve become accustomed to pet ownership, but in reality, this is a significant responsibility for anyone to take on.
-Remember, your pet will require food, care, exercise, and vet visits among various things even after you pass away.
+Remember, a pet is still an animal, which requires food, care, exercise, and vet visits among various things.
 The Guardian will also need to:

 - Make sure they get the right amount of exercise,

-- Cover the various expenses that come with the pet.
+- And cover the various expenses that come with that animal.

 It’s always important to remember that in Canada, pets are considered property, so while the name might be similar, the rules for guardians of children do not apply.